ryanmark1867/langchain_plugins/README.md

-# Pandas experiments with LangChain and plugins
+# Experiments with LangChain and plugins

 Combine Langchain with ChatGPT plugins.